neelriyer/neelriyer.github.io/_posts/2020-08-30-Cyclegan-Simpsonify.md

 <table><tr><td><img src='https://drive.google.com/uc?id=1pTuzTcVpPWZnvEtmd4FOg6vdtQ0zIWQh'></td><td><img src='https://drive.google.com/uc?id=1SV5vLt-KrXRmAesBagivP6OlzsFhbsyO'></td></tr></table> -->

-[Cyclegan](https://arxiv.org/abs/1703.10593) is a framework that is capable of image to image translatation.
+[Cyclegan](https://arxiv.org/abs/1703.10593) is a framework that is capable of unpaired image to image translation.
 It's been applied in some really interesting cases.
 Such as converting [horses to zebras](https://camo.githubusercontent.com/69cbc0371777fba5d251a564e2f8a8f38d1bf43f/68747470733a2f2f6a756e79616e7a2e6769746875622e696f2f4379636c6547414e2f696d616765732f7465617365725f686967685f7265732e6a7067) (and back again) and photos of the winter to photos of the summer.

 I thought this could be potentially applied to The Simpsons.
 I was inspired by sites like [turnedyellow](https://turnedyellow.com/) and [makemeyellow](https://makemeyellow.photos/).

 The idea is that you upload a photo of your face and Cyclegan would translate that into a Simpsons Character.

 In this article I describe the workflow required to  'Simpsonise' yourself using Cyclegan.
 It's worth noting that the [paper](https://arxiv.org/pdf/1703.10593.pdf) explicitly mentions that large geometric changes are usually unsuccessful.
+So this isn't likely to turn out well.

 But I'm going to attempt this anyway.